Raspberry Pi 4

 5. Troubleshooting

-This page provides AudioReach Architecture overview on Raspberry Pi platform and walks through steps on how to create a Yocto image that integrates AudioReach, load that image on your Raspberry Pi4, and then run an AudioReach usecase.
+This guide provides AudioReach Architecture overview on Raspberry Pi platform and walks through steps on how to create a Yocto image that integrates AudioReach, load that image on a Raspberry Pi4 device, and then run an AudioReach usecase.

 Architecture Overview